 Tuition revenue projections are based on historical revenue trends updated for planned enrollment growth.
-Rate increases were applied W&M has updated FY23 projections to this model to project available revenue include no tuition increase for FY23-the upcoming academic year and has assumed a 3.7% tuition increase for FY24.
+W&M has updated FY23 projections to include no tuition increase for the upcoming academic year and has assumed a 3.7% tuition increase for FY24.
 Although a 3.7% increase will not fully cover the nongeneral fund share of the state-mandated salary increase for FY24, W&M anticipates through enrollment growth and continued internal reallocations that the university will be able to balance the FY24 budget.
-Other NGF is fairly consistent from year-to-year, with increases included related to increased fee revenue driven primarily by enrollment-based fees. growth.
-Revenue from non-E&G fees and other auxiliary services are estimated in a similar manner, utilizingusing historical fee revenue trends in combination with enrollment projections.
+Other NGF is fairly consistent from year-to-year, with increased fee revenue driven primarily by enrollment growth.
+Revenue from non-E&G fees and other auxiliary services are estimated in a similar manner, using historical fee revenue trends in combination with enrollment projections.